-Medium Term Pl an: Light Cycle B Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary comparative / fair testing. observation over time. pattern seeking. research Making observations and measuring them Engaging in practical enquiry Answering questions and concluding Communicating findings. transparentopaquedullshiny predictionsuneyesight translucent reflection UV light shadow pupil darkness Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working scien ntifically concepts: I can identify which part of the body is associated with each s I can use my experiences of the world to suggest appropriate answers to questions.
+Medium Term Plan: Light Cycle B Y3/4 Enquiry Type: Working Scientifically Concepts: Previous Scientific Vocabulary New Scientific vocabulary comparative / fair testing.
+Making observations and measuring them transparent prediction translucent • observation over time.
+Engaging in practical enquiry • opaque • sun reflection • pattern seeking.
+Answering questions and concluding • dull • eye UV light • research Communicating findings. • shiny • sight • shadow • pupil darkness Previous Learning End Point Assessment in this concept: Previous Learning End Point Assessment in working scientifie cally concepts: I can identify which part of the body is associated with each sense.
+I can use my experiences of the world to suggest appropriate answers to questions.
 With help, I can relate these to my evidence e.g. observations I have made, measurements I have taken or information I have gained from secondary sources.
 I can ask questions (such as what something is, how things are similar and different, the ways things work, which alternative is better, how things change and how they happen).
 I can sometimes answer these questions.
-I can answer questions when my teacher explains it through a scenario.
-End Point Assessment Statements (conceptual knowledge): End Point Assessment Statements (working scientifically knowledge): I can recognise that we need light in order to see things and I can notice that light is reflected from surfaces.
-I can describe the process of reflection using scientific voca I can recognise that light from the sun can be dangerous an looking at the sun, sun-cream) I can recognise that shadows are formed when the light (fro I can explore and find patterns in the way that the size of shusing what I already know.
-I can follow my plan to car I can recognise when secon I can answer my own and of the can follow my plan to car I can draw conclusions bas others' questions based on i o answer questions that cannot be information I have gained from sets to classify; comparative and sire
+End Point Assessment Statements (conceptual knowledge): End Point Assessment Stater nents (working scientifically kno owledge): 1.
+I can recognise that we need light in order to see things and that d ark is the absence of light.
+I can identify ways in which I would do it differently if I repeated the enguiry.
+2. I can notice that light is reflected from surfaces. - I can follow my plan to carry out: tests to pattern seek.
+3. I can describe the process of reflection using scientific vocabulary.
+I can recognise when secondary sources can be used to answer questions that cannot be answered through practical work.
+4. I can recognise that light from the sun can be dangerous and that I can answer my own and others' questions based on information I have gained from secondary sources. looking at the sun, sun-cream) I can follow my plan to carry out: observations and tests to classify; comparative and simple fair tests 5.
+I can recognise that shadows are formed when the light (from a lig ht source) is blocked by a solid (opaque) object.
+I can draw conclusions bas ed on my evidence and current subject knowledge.